sist-cs120/project-doc/source/project0.rst

     Please read the following instructions carefully:

-    - This project is to be completed by each group individually.
+    1. This project is to be completed by each group individually.

-    - This project contains 2 tasks (3 points).
+    2. This project contains 2 tasks (3 points).

-    - Submit your code through Blackboard.
-The submission due date is **Oct.
-6, 2023**.
+    3. Submit your code through Blackboard.
+The submission due date is |project0-due|.

-    - Each group needs to submit the code once and only once.
+    4. Each group needs to submit the code once and only once.
 This project is to be checked together with :doc:`Project 1 <project1>`.

+    5. During the performance assessment, any task can only be attempted up to 5 times.

 Overview
 ===========================